Azure/azure-powershell/src/StreamAnalytics/readme.md

 subject-prefix: StreamAnalytics

 directive:
-# Delete etage of the properties, because the etag exist in the response header.
+# Deleted etag of the properties, because the etag exist in the response header.
   - from: swagger-document
     where: $.definitions.FunctionProperties.properties
     transform: delete $.etag